INL Bureau · Office Profiles

 Office of Security Assistance and Operations

-Serving as a trusted advisor, partner, and advocate, INL/SAO empowers the bureau to advance INL's mission by delivering centralized executive management and administrative services through expert collaboration, leadership, service, and support — optimizing assistance coordination, providing sound financial management, safeguarding effective management controls, and ensuring compliance with Federal and Department regulations and policies.
+INL/SAO empowers the bureau to advance INL's mission by delivering centralized executive management and administrative services through the provision of expert collaboration, leadership, service, and support.
+INL/SAO does so by optimizing assistance coordination, providing sound financial management, safeguarding effective management controls, supporting risk mitigation efforts, and ensuring compliance with Federal and Department regulations and policies.

 Director See Office SharePoint